timjen3/ttrpg-engine/Readme.md

     [Dice:n,s] : roll n die with s sides.

 Inputs can be injected into custom functions.
 To do so, wrap your input variable in curly braces.
 Inputs that have been mapped in the sequence are available through this method.
-Some keywords cannot be used through this method because they are reserved by the SmartFormat library.

     [Dice:{minRoll},{maxRoll}]